Pauline Robinson Bush: Legacy

 Dorothy Walker Bush commissioned an oil painting of Robin, which hung in the Bushes' homes in Midland and, later, Houston.
 Eventually, Barbara and George H. W. had three more children: Neil, in 1955, Marvin in 1956, and another daughter, Dorothy, known as "Doro" and born in 1959.
 Doro was once described by her father as "a wild dark version of Robin", noting that the two looked so much alike, her parents once mistakenly called her Robin.
-In 2000, Robin's remains were transferred from Connecticut to the family's future burial plot at the George Bush Presidential Library in Texas.
+In 2000, Robin's remains were transferred from Connecticut to the family's future burial plot at the George H. W. Bush Presidential Library in Texas.
 On this occasion, George H. W. stated: "It seems funny after almost 50 years since her death how dear Robin is to our hearts."

 Following Robin's death, the Bush family created a charity to raise awareness and money for leukemia research called the Bright Star Foundation.

 The impact of the Bright Star Foundation was acknowledged by the University of Texas MD Anderson Cancer Center in 2004, when it opened the Robin Bush Child and Adolescent Clinic.
 Barbara later became honorary chairwoman of the Leukemia & Lymphoma Society and honorary national chairperson of Donor Awareness Week.

 Following Barbara's death in April 2018, a cartoon by Marshall Ramsey, of The Clarion-Ledger, was widely circulated, showing Robin greeting Barbara upon the latter's entry to heaven.
 The cartoon was shared by various people and relatives of the family, including George W.'s daughter, Jenna Bush Hager.
 Following her father's death in November of that same year, Robin would be featured again in another Ramsey cartoon, where she and Barbara greeted George H. W. after the latter landing a TBM Avenger (the type of airplane he flew in the Navy during World War II) in heaven.